-1 ARTICLE 19.
-CAREER FACULTY REVIEW AND PROMOTION 2 Preamble.
-Career appointments are either Career instructional or Career research for the 4 5 purposes of this Article.
-6 7 Career instructional faculty are those with appointments in the Career classification in the following categories: Instructor, Lecturer, Librarian, Clinical Professor (when an instructional 8 appointment), Professor of Practice, and Teaching Professor.
-9 10 Career research faculty are those with appointments in the Career classification in the following 11 categories: Research Professor, Clinical Professor (when a research appointment), Research 12 13 Assistant, Research Associate, Research Scientist, Research Engineer, and Principal Research Scientist.
-14 15 16 Career Faculty Review and Promotion 17 Section 1.
-Reviews for Career faculty will include reviews associated with performance, 18 19 promotion, and continuous employment.
+INCIDENTIFICATION OF THE VERY THE PROPERTY OF THE VERY TH Preamble.
+Career appointments are either Career instructional or Career research for the purposes of this Article. purposes of this Africie.

+Career instructional faculty are those with appointments in the Career classification in the following categories: Instructor, Lecturer, Librarian, Clinical Professor (when an instructional appointment), Professor of Practice, and Teaching Professor.

+ARTICLE 19 CAREER FACILITY REVIEW AND PROMOTION

+Career research faculty are those with appointments in the Career classification in the following categories: Research Professor, Clinical Professor (when a research appointment), Research Assistant, Research Associate, Research Scientist, Research Engineer, and Principal Research Scientist.

+Career Faculty Review and Promotion

+Section 1.
+Reviews for Career faculty will include reviews associated with performance, promotion, and continuous employment.
 A performance review will not be required in the year a bargaining unit faculty member has a promotion or continuous employment review.

-20 bargaining unit faculty member has a promotion of continuous employment review.
-21 22 Section 2.
+Section 2.
 Policies and Procedures.
-Each department or unit that employs Career faculty will maintain unit-level policies for Career faculty review and promotion in accordance with Article 23 4.
-24 25 26 Career Faculty Performance Reviews 27 28 29 Section 3.
+Each department or unit that employs Career faculty will maintain unit-level policies for Career faculty review and promotion in accordance with Article 4.

+Career Faculty Performance Reviews

+Section 3.
 Performance Reviews.
-Performance reviews for Career faculty are for the purpose of determining if the faculty member is meeting the standard of excellence appropriate to a Career 30 instructional or Career research faculty member at an AAU institution based on their job duties.
-31 Performance reviews should be designed to help Career faculty members grow as educators, 32 scholars, and researchers, as appropriate; identify areas of strength; and identify areas that need 33 34 improvement associated with their position.
+Performance reviews for Career faculty are for the purpose of determining if the faculty member is meeting the standard of excellence appropriate to a Career instructional or Career research faculty member at an AAU institution based on their job duties.
+Performance reviews should be designed to help Career faculty members grow as educators, scholars, and researchers, as appropriate; identify areas of strength; and identify areas that need improvement associated with their position.
 Career performance reviews should include a stage-appropriate assessment of the likelihood of success in a subsequent promotion review.

-35 appropriate assessment of the fixelihood of success in a subsequent promotion review.
-36 Section 4.
+Section 4.
 Performance Review Timing.

-37 • 38 a.
-Career instructional faculty will have a performance review each year for the first three 39 years of their employment and at least once every three years thereafter (academic years 40 for 9-month appointments and fiscal years for 12-month appointments).
-The three-year 41 schedule is reset after a successful promotion or continuous employment review.
-42 1.
-Community of the continuous 43 44 b.
+a.
+Career instructional faculty will have a performance review each year for the first three years of their employment and at least once every three years thereafter (academic years for 9-month appointments and fiscal years for 12-month appointments).
+The three-year schedule is reset after a successful promotion or continuous employment review.

+b.
 Career research faculty will have a performance review annually, which will also serve as the basis for distributions if a merit pool is agreed to in Article 26.